otto-de/tesla-microservice/README.md

 ENV-variables are read with [environ](https://github.com/weavejester/environ).
 To see which keyword represents which ENV-var have a look in their docs.

+### Cofiguring via properties files

+For backwards compatibility, it is also possible to load config from `properties`-files.
+You'll have to pass `{:property-file-preferred true}` as a runtime config to the base-system.
+It is not possible to load individual environment variables when using properties config.
+Adding `:merge-env-to-properties-config true` to the runtime config will add all system properties and environment variables, overiding any config from files.

 ## Addons